 How Do Robotic Pool Cleaners Work – Final thoughts

 Hopefully, you are now confident and understand a little more about what an automatic pool cleaner does and if it would be the right choice for you.

 While it will certainly help you keep your pool clean, it will not completely remove the need for human effort.

 I think one of the biggest positives is consistency.
 For example, if you have a pool cleaning company that comes around every Wednesday, if you fancy a swim on a Tuesday, there is a good chance the water in your pool is already starting to turn a bit gunky.
-If you have a robotic pool cleaner looking after the pool on a regular basis, this won’t be the case, your pool water will be clean and ready to jump into every day.
+If you have an automatic pool cleaner looking after the pool on a regular basis, this won’t be the case, your pool water will be clean and ready to jump into every day.